ramirocabral/aws-solutions-architect-associate-notes-SAAC03/storage/EBS.md

 - cheaper Snapshot storage but longer restore time

 ### EBS Recycle Bin
-- can enable recycle for recovery (retention 1 day - 1 year)
+- can enable recycle for recovery (retention 1 day - 1 year).
+Can be used for IAM images and EBS Snapshots

 ### Fast Snapshot Restore (FSR)
 - cost a lot